-Happy Turkey-less Day to those who won’t be gobbling a gobbler (original post date November 24, 2015)!
-I continue as a pescatarian!
-My two younger adult children continue their vegetarian lifestyle.
+Happy Turkey-less Day to those who won’t be gobbling a gobbler this Thanksgiving!
+I personally won’t because I continue as a pescatarian!
+My two younger adult children Jacob and ArinJune continue their vegetarian lifestyle.
 Not my oldest son Nick, for he’s an incredible meat eater!
-Although the no meat eating rubbed off on me many moons ago, I still enjoy eating fish.
+Although the no meat eating rubbed off on me many moons ago, I still enjoy eating fish (tuna mostly).

-Thank you Jake and Arin for showing me a lifestyle I probably wouldn’t have gone for had it not been for you two.
-But then again, I may have become really fantastic at grilling and devouring steaks (no, that’s Randy’s area.)
+Thank you Jake and AJ for showing me a lifestyle I probably wouldn’t have gone for had it not been for you two.
+But then again, I may have become really fantastic at grilling steaks (no, that’s Randy’s area.)

 Emotional intelligence is a huge factor in my work as an expert witness.

 A very helpful and proactive way to limit how much we are affected in many settings and situations by where others are is a simple technique called being in your bubble.
 Using your bubble when you need to, or realizing others are using their own bubble, takes a level of emotional intelligence, kindness and grace.